denhartog/jquery-simple-pagination/README.md

 ```javascript
 pagination_container: 'tbody'
 ```
-Assign if not using .simplePagination(); on a TABLE
+Assign if not using .simplePagination(); on a TABLE.

 ```javascript
 items_per_page: 25
 ```
-Assign to change the number of initial numbers of items to be displayed
+Assign to change the number of initial numbers of items to be displayed.

 ```javascript
 show_first: true
 ```
-boolean; set to false to prevent the 'First' nav link from EVER appearing
+boolean; set to false to prevent the 'First' nav link from EVER appearing.

 ```javascript
 show_previous: true
 ```
-boolean; set to false to prevent the 'Previous' nav link from EVER appearing
+boolean; set to false to prevent the 'Previous' nav link from EVER appearing.

 ```javascript
 show_next: true
 ```
-boolean; set to false to prevent the 'Next' nav link from EVER appearing
+boolean; set to false to prevent the 'Next' nav link from EVER appearing.

 ```javascript
 show_last: true
 ```
-boolean; set to false to prevent the 'Last' nav link from EVER appearing
+boolean; set to false to prevent the 'Last' nav link from EVER appearing.

 Usage:
 =====